 According to Wikipedia a country is a region that is identified as a distinct national entity in political geography.
 A country may be an independent sovereign state or one that is occupied by another state, as a non-sovereign or formerly sovereign political division, or a geographic region associated with sets of previously independent or differently associated people with distinct political characteristics.
 Regardless of the physical geography, in the modern internationally accepted legal definition as defined by the League of Nations in 1937 and reaffirmed by the United Nations in 1945, a resident of a country is subject to the independent exercise of legal jurisdiction.However, most of the countries I have visited only once or twice, but some countries I keep going back to.
 I have been to Nepal 30 times, to Laos 22, India I have visited 18 times, and Bangladesh 12.
 Thailand, and in particular Bangkok, is a useful hub when travelling around eastern and southern part of Asia; I have more than 100 stamps entering Thailand.
 Furthermore I have been eight times to China, have five visits to Myanmar and four to Pakistan.
-Numerous visits to Greece and the Greek Islands, and as I lived three years in England I have naturally visited many parts of the British Isles – from the Isle of Sky to the Scilly Isles.
+Numerous visits to Greece and the Greek Islands, as well as many other European countries, and as I lived three years in England I have naturally visited many parts of the British Isles – from the Isle of Sky to the Scilly Isles.